HoneyHoneyTeam/ESP32.Marauder.Double.Barrel.5G.by.ESP32.C5/README.md

 - If you would like to update.
 You could follow the following procedure.

-1. Download the ESP32.C5 firmware [Download link](https://github.com/justcallmekoko/ESP32Marauder/tree/master/C5_Py_Flasher/bins) into your PC/Mac.
+1. Download the [ESP32.C5 firmware files](https://github.com/justcallmekoko/ESP32Marauder/tree/master/C5_Py_Flasher/bins) into your PC/Mac.
 Link credit to [@JustCallmeKoko](https://github.com/justcallmekoko)
-2. Uploading the firmware can be via [ESPtools](https://docs.espressif.com/projects/esptool/en/latest/esp32c5/index.html) from Espressif or Python script [C5_Py_Flasher](https://github.com/justcallmekoko/ESP32Marauder/tree/master/C5_Py_Flasher), more details please refer to [this guide](https://github.com/justcallmekoko/ESP32Marauder/wiki/ESP32%E2%80%90C5%E2%80%90DevKitC%E2%80%901)
+2. Uploading the firmware into the ESP32-C5 shipset can be via [flash_download_tool] from Espressif or Python script [C5_Py_Flasher](https://github.com/justcallmekoko/ESP32Marauder/tree/master/C5_Py_Flasher), more details please refer to [this guide](https://github.com/justcallmekoko/ESP32Marauder/wiki/ESP32%E2%80%90C5%E2%80%90DevKitC%E2%80%901)
 3. Using the Metal Stylus, click and hold the boot bottom via the hole in the back (Mark 1)
-4. while holding on the boot bottom, connecting the 5G unit with PC / Mac via USB-C port on the left side of the unit <Mark B>
+4. while holding on the boot bottom, connecting the 5G unit with PC / Mac via USB-C port on the left side of the unit <Port B>
-5.
+5. Connect the USB-C into the PC/Mac, then hit Flash.
+Then let the script run its course.

 </details>